bkarthik24/bkarthik24.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: 'My first post using Jekyll '
 published: true
 ---
 ## This is the first blog with Jekyll